hyperobjects/doc2mp3/README.md

 This simple python script is poses a solution to those who have too many articles to read, but, for whatever reason, their eyes are busy.
 Play and load converted docs as you would any other mp3 file.

-Current functionality only allows one to convert English language docx and pdf file types.
+Current functionality only supports English language docx and pdf file types.
-I intend to add multilingual support and more file types soon.
+I intend to add more file types and multilingual support soon.

-All you have to do is:
+To use this script, all you have to do is:

 1. From terminal, execute: python doc2mp3.py
 2. Enter the name of the the docx or pdf text file when prompted to do so